melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 ```

 We can do some general things for matching.
 We first create a general
-kind for the bound variables resulting from matching a particular
+type for the bound variables resulting from matching a particular
-pattern for any kind of pattern.
-This kind is
+pattern for any type of pattern.
+This type is
 ```
 Kind pattern_match_var_result   type.
 ```
-We will have a constructor for this kind for each kind which we can
+We will have a constructor for this type for each type which we can
 get from matching.
 For example, the constructor for Booleans is
 ```
 Type pmvr_bool   bool -> pattern_match_var_result.